ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research

 The paper is structured as follows: in Section~\ref{sec:related_works}, we review related works in the field of shipping simulators.
-In Section~\ref{sec:dynsim} and~\ref{sec:radsim}, we provide an overview of the mathematical models used in \gls{asvsim}, describing vessel dynamics and radar simulation.
-In Section~\ref{sec:airsim}, we discuss the functionality and practical usage examples of \gls{asvsim}, based on the Cosys-AirSim \citep{cosysairsim2023jansen} framework, and demonstrate its ease of use through a Python and Matlab \gls{api}.
-Furthermore, in Section~\ref{sec:experiments}, we present the results of our autonomy experiments, including computer vision and path planning tests.
-Finally, in Section~\ref{sec:conclusion}, we provide a conclusion of our work and lay out future research directions.
+In Section~\ref{sec:dynsim} and~\ref{sec:radsim}, we describe the mathematical models underlying ASVSim, covering vessel dynamics and radar simulation.
+In Section~\ref{sec:airsim}, we present the ASVSim framework in detail, including its dataset generation capabilities, procedural environment generation, and the Python and Matlab API for vessel control.
+In Section~\ref{sec:experiments}, we present the results of our autonomy experiments, covering waterway segmentation and path planning.
+In Section~\ref{sec:future_work}, we discuss the results and outline future research directions.
+Finally, in Section~\ref{sec:conclusion}, we provide a conclusion.